mo10serek/cst8919_Assignment_1/README.md

 Then save the changes and you will see that it is connected to the repository.

+## logging explanation

+the function to print the logs are `app.logger.info()` where they are located in each endpoint explaning the status of the program.
+However in the protected and callback endpoints, it calls the log function which prints out the user id, email, and timestamp.
+These values are printed out because ones the user is log in, it get the json file in session and gets all of the information from the log in user.
+These logs are printed out in log

 # Monitoring and Detection

 ## make the KQL Query